 There will be those of you that know me and know my family and know our story that may be wondering why I am speaking out now.
 To quote Maya Angelou, “I did then what I knew how to do.
 Now that I know better, I do better.”

 I know that speaking out opens me up for judgement and criticism and I know not everyone will agree with what I have to say.
 To that, I say- what more can you do to me?
 The loss of a child is one of the worst things anyone can go through.
 Also, millions of people are affected by substance use disorder.
 If you stop and think about it, I would bet that most everyone has a friend or family member that suffers from some type of addiction.

 I want to leave you with one final thought.
 Most people are unaware of the kind of choices families have to make when dealing with this illness.
 Often times, legal issues add an additional level of complexity to an already complex illness.
 Nicholas was on probation while he was living with us the last few months of his life.
 When we needed medical assistance to try to save him, we knew that if we called an ambulance and they were able to revive him, he would go to prison.
 Why should a family even have to think about that choice?
 I’m not aware of any other illness that has the consequence of going to prison when trying to get help.

 If sharing our story can prevent one family from suffering, one person from dying then the pain and suffering we went through in helping Nicholas and the pain and suffering we are experiencing due to his loss will be lessened somehow.

 Above all, I want families to know they do not have to go through this alone.
 There is help and there is hope.
-I recently became the co-chair for the state of South Dakota for Addiction Policy Forum.
-They recently launched the Addiction Resource Center (ARC) for the state of South Dakota.
+I recently became a member of the Family Support Advisory Committee for Addiction Policy Forum.
 In addition, they have created some great educational videos and resources, so individuals can learn more about this illness and how to help their loved one.